daviddedden/google-python-exercises/README.md

 google-python-exercises
 =======================

-My set of solutions for the Google Python Class.
+My solutions for the Google Python Class problem sets.